We can assist clients with a range of matters relating to family law, including:

 Douglas Hannaway is an accredited specialist in family law.
 He is the only private practitioner in Port Macquarie with that specialist accreditation.
 Only 13.3% of all lawyers in NSW have specialist accreditation in family law.

 Douglas is also an independent children’s lawyer (ICL).

-He is the only private practitioner in Port Macquarie who is an ICL.
+Gabrielle and Douglas are the only Private Practitioners in Port Macquarie who have been appointed to this specialist panel.
 Douglas and Gabrielle are appointed on a special domestic violence legal aid panel which enables them to assist women needing advice and representation through the WDVCAS service.